Ax8457/WriteUPs/SIGINT_PWNED_Qualifiers2026/2Faing_Out/README.md

 ## The exploit: Race condition to reset admin password

-<p aling="justify">To solve the challenge the idea is to trigger admin rester password process and to find a way to get the token to successfuly reset his password and impersonate him at login.
+<p align="justify">To solve the challenge the idea is to trigger admin rester password process and to find a way to get the token to successfuly reset his password and impersonate him at login.
 The weakness actually lies in the fact that token are generated and differentiated based on time shifting :</p>

 ````javascript
     const token = crypto.createHash('sha256')